XPRIZE/GLEXP-Team-RoboTutor-RoboTutor/INSTALL-STANDALONE.md

 Alternatively, you can build the APK by selecting _Build_ and then _Make Project_.
 Copy the APK generated in _[app](https://github.com/XPRIZE/GLEXP-Team-RoboTutor-RoboTutor/tree/master/app)/build/outputs/apk_ folder to your Android device and install it.

 5. Launch the RoboTutor app from the app drawer.
-  (**Note:** The English version of application can be used right after the app launches.
-In case of Swahili version, after launching the app, the user needs to wait for assets extraction to complete.)